Generating Research Ideas

 Checklist of Potential Research Questions in the Humanities (from the Vanderbilt University Writing Center):

 While all research questions need to take a stand, there are additional requirements for research questions in the sciences and social sciences.
-That is, they need to have repeatable data.
+Specifically, they need to have reproducible outcomes.
 Unreliable data in the original research does not allow for a strong or arguable research question.

 In addition, you need to consider what kind of problem you want to address.
 Is your research trying to accomplish one of these four goals?

-Moreover, the research question should address what the variables of the experiment are, their relationship, and state something about the testing of those relationships.
+Moreover, the research question should define the experiment's variables and their relationships to one another.
+It should also state something about the testing of those relationships.

 There are two types of data that can help shape research questions in the sciences and social sciences: quantitative and qualitative data.
 While quantitative data focuses on the numerical measurement and analysis between variables, qualitative data examines the social processes that give rise to the relationships, interactions, and constraints of the inquiry.